 The severity of the accident is another factor that is taken into consideration.
 Severe accidents are more likely to cause emotional distress than a fender bender.

 If you were injured in an accident, contact us for a free case evaluation.
-We will work with you on a contingency-fee basis to gather this evidence and prove your case.
+We will work with you on a contingency-fee-basis to gather this evidence and prove your case.
 If you are wondering whether you could file an emotional distress lawsuit, these laws vary from state to state so it is important you understand your rights.
-You may be eligible to file a claim for medical costs, emotional distress and further damages.
+You may be eligible to file a claim for medical costs, emotional distress, and further damages.

 Fill out our free case evaluation form to see if you are eligible for a claim.
-An experienced accident attorney at Morris Bart will assist you in the evaluation process.
+An accident attorney at the Morris Bart law firm will assist you in the evaluation process.
+We can answer your questions, assess your rights, and discuss the strength of your case with you.
 Initial consultations are free.
 We have office locations throughout Louisiana, Mississippi, Alabama, and Arkansas.

 to find a Morris Bart office near you.